ChandanaKoppula/osmosys-learning/php/php-beginners.md

 - HTML, CSS and JS
 - Some basic C based programming knowledge regarding if/else, variables, loops, operators (`+, -, *, /, !=, ==`), functions etc

+## Purpose of this document

+- This document serves as a guideline and is not intended to be a tutorial.
+- The points mentioned in the guidelines are starting points to begin your exploration.

 ## Task 1 - Understanding how browsers and a server communicate via  Web Browser.